The War Eagle Mine Tragedy

 Rossland’s shock over the War Eagle mine tragedy should not be taken as a sign that such accidents, injuries, and deaths were uncommon for the mines.
-Early hard-rock mining was a very dangerous endeavour, and workers faced tremendous risk both in attempts to maximize productivity as well as simply because there was little knowledge of the dangers and how to mitigate them.
+Early hard-rock mining was a very dangerous endeavour, and workers faced tremendous risk both in attempts to maximize productivity, and because there was little knowledge of the dangers and how to mitigate them.
 In the early years of Rossland mining, workers would work 10-13 hour days for just $2-3.5 dollars per day.
 Death and injury from explosion, falling rock, and respiratory complications were commonplace.

-Although the advancement of technology is one of the reasons mine safety, alongside productivity, has drastically improved over the years, at times it has come with a cost.
-One example of this is the phase out of manual drilling with a bit and sledgehammer in favour of automatic drills.
+Advancements in mining technology improved mine safety and productivity over the years, but at times it has come with a cost.
+One example of this is the shift from manual drilling with a bit and sledgehammer towards automatic drills.
 In the late 1890s Rossland mines started using C.H.
 Shaw’s stoper drill, invented in 1890.
 The drill hammered a steel bit into the rock through a pneumatic feed, drastically increasing the amount of rock which could be removed as workers now only needed to hold the drill in place rather than hammer the bit themselves.
-Despite its incredible impact on reducing the physical toil of miners, the drill is best known for the reason behind its nickname - the ‘widowmaker’.
+Despite its incredible impact on reducing the physical toil of miners, the drill is notorious for the reason behind its nickname - the ‘widowmaker’.
 This nickname was earned because the drill seemed to cause a higher than usual number of deaths of those who operated it, therefore miners joked it was excellent at creating widows.
-At first the cause of these deaths was a mystery, although eventually it was discovered that it was due to the fine silica dust the drill produced which wasn’t present in manual drilling.
+At first the cause of these deaths was a mystery.
+Eventually it was discovered that it was due to the fine silica dust the drill produced which wasn’t present in manual drilling.
 This dust when inhaled causes silicosis, more commonly known as black lung, a serious respiratory disease which can be fatal.
 In order to remedy this dangerous side-effect of the drill, miners added a water pump to the machine so that the dust would become mud before it could be inhaled.

 The Workmen’s Compensation Act

 The large mining operations which led to the creation of Rossland also led to advancements in workers rights, as such a large group of at risk workers were gathered together.
-In fact, alongside Rossland’s golden history lies the history of a fight for workers rights, which is still important to this day.
+In fact, alongside Rossland’s golden history is the story of workers fighting for their rights, which is still important to this day.

 Rossland’s Miners Union

-Realizing the power in their numbers, the miners of Rossland joined the Western Federation of Mines as Union No 38 in July of 1895, becoming the first Canadian branch of the organization.
-The Federation was known for being progressive for its time, allowing all minorities to join as equal members, and the Rossland branch was known for being a very active branch engaged in improving mine safety.
-In these days unions did not receive the protection they do now, and members were at risk of persecution or violence.
+Realizing the power in their numbers, the miners of Rossland joined the Western Federation of Mines as Union No. 38 in July of 1895, becoming the first Canadian branch of the organization.
+The Federation was known for being progressive for its time, allowing all minorities to join as equal members.
+The Rossland branch was known for being a very active branch engaged in improving mine safety.
+In these early days, union members did not receive the protection they do now, and members were at risk of persecution or violence.
 The union stuck tightly together in their fight for fair work treatment.

 The 8-Hour Work Day

 One of the first and biggest fights of the Western Federation of Mines was pushing for 8-hour work days, as they felt the long hours miners worked were both exploitative and dangerous.
 In 1897, unions in Idaho, Colorado, and Montana organized strikes in an attempt to pressure 8-hour days.
 These strikes led to mass violence, incarceration, and even casualties.
 Some states went as far as to implement state militias or introduce martial law as to facilitate this widespread crackdown.
 Seeing the poor reception of strikes received by their southern neighbours, the Rossland Union was wary to organize their own, believing there must be a more effective option.
 Puzzling over their options in a local blacksmith shop, the members came up with the idea of turning their efforts to politics.
-Rossland miners put their faith into a local hardware dealer James Martin, who promised to push through government legislation of the 8-hour day.
-Flooding the ballot boxes, the miners successfully elected James Martin to provincial legislature.
+Rossland miners put their faith into a local hardware dealer James Martin, who promised to push the 8-hour day legislation through government if elected.
+Flooding the ballot boxes, the miners successfully elected James Martin to the British Columbia legislature.
 Martin held true to his promise, and soon after his election 8-hour work days became a provincially mandated law.